bbc/childrens-games-starter-pack/docs/gmi.md

 gmi.showPrompt(resumeGame)
 ````

 Inform the app that it should display its prompt/interstitial screen.
 Takes a resumeGame callback.
-Currently a stub implementation which always returns false.

 ## Saving and Loading data

-Saving and loading data should use the gmi functions:
+Saving and loading data must use the gmi functions:

 ````
 gmi.setGameData(key, value);